Peer Educator Hours and Attendance Policies

 - First, you should have a separate time sheet for each position.
-Again, if this is not in place, please let me know and we’ll sort it out.
+Again, if this is not in place, please let your supervisor know and we’ll sort it out.

 - Second, you will need to accurately log your hours for each position on each time sheet.
 If you’re unsure how to balance this out, reach out.
-I’d be happy to walk you through it.
+We are happy to walk you through it.

 Submission deadline for your Garnet Gateway time sheet is 11:59PM on the last Saturday of the pay period.

-If you miss the deadline, you may have to fill out a paper time sheet, get me to sign it, and submit it in person to Student Employment.
-This might involve walking across campus as many as 5 times.
-Who has time for that?
+If you miss the deadline, you may have to fill out a paper or Adobe time sheet, get a supervisor’s signature, and submit it in person to Student Employment.

-If you have to submit 3 paper time sheets in a single semester, the Student Employment Office will initiate a serious conversation with me.
+If you have to submit 3 paper time sheets in a single semester, the Student Employment Office will initiate a serious conversation with your supervisor.
 It’s a very real possibility that, at the end of this conversation, the SEO will terminate your employment in a manner that will be beyond all of our control.
 Please don’t let it get to this point.

 Please remember: your Garnet Gateway time sheet is a legal document.
 Only put down information that is an accurate reflection of the time you have actually worked.
-If you’re unsure about when/how to enter time, please reach out to me, or in a pinch, use the button to submit a comment with your time sheet letting me know why the hours are as they are.
+If you’re unsure about when/how to enter time, please reach out to your supervisor, or in a pinch, use the button to submit a comment with your time sheet letting us know why the hours are as they are.
 This brings us to our next major topic – what counts as time worked, and what doesn’t.